 WARNING!
 People suffering from an active gastroduodenal ulcer should abstain from using gentian since an increase in gastric juice secretion will worsen the illness.
 It should also be avoided during breastfeeding because the bitter components it contains pass to the milk, and although they are not toxic, children on a milk diet will refuse to take it.

 WARNING!
-The gentian plant must not be mistaken with white hellebore (Veratrum album L.), a toxic plant that grows near gentian.
+The gentian plant must not be mistaken for white hellebore (Veratrum album L.), a toxic plant that grows near gentian.
 The difference is that the former has alternate leaves (which grow singly from the stem), hairy on the underside, and white flowers with a pretty unpleasant smell.

 NOTE: Because it is bitter, combine it with aromatic herbs, such as spearmint, wood betony, sassafras, peppermint, and ginger.